 The new encoding is incompatible with the previous one.
-In particular, it does not make sense to apply NotU to True: it can only be applied to TrueU.
-In a software reusability per-
+In particular, it does not make sense to apply $Not_U$ to True: it can only be applied to $True_U$ .
+In a software reusability perspective, this implies that any existing component producing True or False values needs to be modified to be usable with the new logic.

 In order to get a compatibility relationship on functions, we propose a simple extension of the lambda calculus, inspired from records: functions are allowed to have multiple parameters at the same abstraction level, and those parameters are distinguished by their name.
-It then becomes necessary to specify which name is being bound in a functional application, but this is precisely the basis for reusability and subtyping: binding more names than those actually used by the function does no harm, and therefore a function with arguments $(x \ y)$ is compatible with a function with arguments $(x \ y)$ , because both can accept a sequence of bindings on names x, y and z.
+It then becomes necessary to specify which name is being bound in a functional application, but this is precisely the basis for reusability and subtyping: binding more names than those actually used by the function does no harm, and therefore a function with arguments (x y) is compatible with a function with arguments (x y z), because both can accept a sequence of bindings on names x, y and z.